 - Depending on the outcome of the initial consultation, a clinical trial may be recommended for a comprehensive consultation, which could ultimately result in the full implementation of the clinical trial through the Trial Innovation Network.

-Proposals will be evaluated for feasibility, potential for operational innovation, resource requirement, and ability of the Trial Innovation Network to deliver services/consultations.
-Approved proposals will be assigned to a Trial Innovation Center or a Recruitment Innovation Center and services/consultations will be provided after decisions are made.
+Proposals will be evaluated by the network for feasibility, potential for operational innovation, resource requirement, and ability of the Trial Innovation Network to deliver services/consultations.
+Approved proposals will be assigned to a Trial Innovation Center (Duke, Utah, or JHU) or the Recruitment Innovation Center (Vanderbilt) and services/consultations will be provided after decisions are made.